Tanu91/Tanu91.github.io/source/_posts/2013-05-31-relax-crazy.markdown

   * Create a new Github repository and name the repository with your username.github.com or organization.github.com.

   * Switch over to new repository created in previous step.
-Click on Settings Tab , scroll down to Github pages and click on "Automatic Page generator" button. {% img right https://github-images.s3.amazonaws.com/help/repo-actions-settings.png 250 250 %}
+Click on Settings Tab , scroll down to Github pages and click on "Automatic Page generator" button. {% img https://github-images.s3.amazonaws.com/help/repo-actions-settings.png 250 250 %}

   * Author your content in the Markdown editor.

   * Click the Continue To Layouts button.

- * Preview your content in our themes.{% img right https://github-images.s3.amazonaws.com/blog/2012/page-generator-picker.png 250 250 %}
+  * Preview your content in our themes.{% img left https://github-images.s3.amazonaws.com/blog/2012/page-generator-picker.png 250 250 %}

   * When you find a theme that you like, click Publish

 * Generating SSH - keys